codeclou-archive/docker-python-web/README.md

    * (2) Run the app `python app.py` (in foreground as last command)
  * Include the following line in your app to fetch the libs from `extlibs` dir
    * `sys.path.append(os.path.dirname(os.path.realpath(__file__)) + "/extlibs/")`
- * Start your server on Port 8000
+ * Start your server on Port 8000 and have it listen on `0.0.0.0`

 -----